FS2 Kafka

 }

-If the serializer only needs access to the bytes, like in the case above, use lift
+If the serializer only needs access to the bytes, like in the case above, use lift.

 Serializer.lift[IO, String](s => IO.pure(s.getBytes("UTF-8")))

-To support different serializers for different topics, use topic
+To support different serializers for different topics, use topic to pattern match on the topic name.

 Serializer.topic[KeyOrValue, IO, Int] {